An exciting approach to theoretical spectroscopy: Acknowledgement

 \subsection{Non-adiabatic molecular dynamics}

 The \gls{bo} approximation is one of the most widely adopted approaches in \textit{ab initio} \gls{md}.
 Under this approximation, the nuclei are considered point charges moving on a potential energy surface generated by the electrons and other nuclei.
-The electrons, in turn, are treated quantum mechanically; they respond adiabatically to the nuclear motion, remaining in their eigenstate (typically the \gls{gs}) at each time step \cite{pela2022ehrenfest, scherrer2017mass, curchod2013trajectorybased, crespootero2018recent, you2021firstprinciples, nelson2020non, tully1990molecular}.
-Despite its success, the \gls{bo} approximation is inadequate for certain scenarios, such as modeling the interaction between electromagnetic waves and matter.
-Processes in which electrons are excited by ultra-fast time-dependent fields and subsequently dissipate energy through coupling to lattice vibrations are inherently non-adiabatic and thus require treatment beyond the \gls{bo} approximation \cite{pela2022ehrenfest,crespootero2018recent}.
-Prominent examples of such phenomena, which are of growing interest, include pump–probe experiments \cite{caruso20262025} (see \cref{sec:PP}).
-An efficient approach to non-adiabatic \gls{md} is the Ehrenfest method, which combines a classical treatment of the nuclei with a non-adiabatic evolution of the electronic wavefunctions, usually within the framework of \gls{rt}-\gls{tddft} \cite{ojanpera2012nonadiabatic, pela2022ehrenfest, wang2011timedependent}.
-Ehrenfest dynamics has been implemented in \exciting, enabling the efficient simulation of complex non-adiabatic processes.
+The electrons, in turn, are treated quantum mechanically; they respond adiabatically to the nuclear motion, remaining in their eigenstate (typically the \gls{gs}) at each time step~\cite{pela2022ehrenfest, scherrer2017mass, curchod2013trajectorybased, crespootero2018recent, you2021firstprinciples, nelson2020non, tully1990molecular}.
+Despite its success, the \gls{bo} approximation is inadequate for certain scenarios in modeling the interaction between electromagnetic waves and matter: Processes in which electrons are excited by ultra-fast time-dependent fields and subsequently dissipate energy through coupling to lattice vibrations are inherently non-adiabatic and thus require a treatment beyond the \gls{bo} approximation~\cite{pela2022ehrenfest,crespootero2018recent}.
+Prominent examples of such phenomena, which are of growing interest, include pump–probe experiments~\cite{caruso20262025} (see \cref{sec:PP}).
+An efficient approach to non-adiabatic \gls{md} is the Ehrenfest method, which combines a classical treatment of the nuclei with a non-adiabatic evolution of the electronic wavefunctions, usually within the framework of \gls{rt}-\gls{tddft}~\cite{ojanpera2012nonadiabatic, pela2022ehrenfest, wang2011timedependent}.